swaroski/How-to-Build-A-Neural-Network-From-Scratch/README.md

 # How-to-Build-A-Neural-Network-From-Scratch
-In this repository, i will show you how to build a neural network from scratch
+In this repository, i will show you how to build a neural network from scratch.
+This will mimic the Tensorflow API.